-The Centre for Human Rights, University of Pretoria in collaboration with the International Work Group for Indigenous Affairs (IWGIA) and the Working Group on Indigenous Populations/Communities in Africa of the African Commission on Human and Peoples’ Rights will host a one-week intensive short course on indigenous peoples’ rights from 13 - 17 November 2023
+The Centre for Human Rights, University of Pretoria, in collaboration with the International Work Group for Indigenous Affairs (IWGIA) and the Working Group on Indigenous Populations/Communities in Africa of the African Commission on Human and Peoples’ Rights will host a hybrid format one-week intensive short course on indigenous peoples’ rights from 13 - 17 November 2023

 About the course

 - to strengthen knowledge and capacity-building on indigenous peoples’ rights;

 - to ensure a better understanding of indigenous peoples’ plight and rights among members of ‘mainstream NGOs’ and government officials;

 - to stimulate the introduction of indigenous peoples’ rights into the curriculum of law schools on the African continent;

 In the process, the concept of indigenous people will also be critically examined.

 - Conceptual issues regarding indigenous peoples in Africa.

 - International (universal and regional) and national standards on indigenous peoples’ rights in Africa.